REVIEW & OPPORTUNITY ASSESSMENTS OF YOUR WORKERS COMPENSATION INSURANCE

-Workers compensation insurance, although a compulsory statutory class of insurance, is complicated differing by state and territory.
-This makes it difficult for many businesses to understand their obligations and to ensure that they are appropriately insured on the lowest cost basis.
+This makes it extremely difficult for many businesses to understand their obligations and – harder still – to ensure that they are appropriately insured on the lowest cost basis.
 In addition to these complexities, larger organisations may be in a position to consider alternate risk transfer opportunities such as self-insurance or burning cost/retro paid loss/loss prevention & recovery premium models.

-As a result, it is prudent to review the insurance policies your organisation currently has in place to determine whether these the most appropriate options on both a cost and coverage effective basis.
+As a result, it is prudent – no, essential – to review the insurance policies your organisation currently has in place in order to determine whether these the most appropriate options for you.
+Both on a cost and a coverage effective basis.

-The conduct of an initial insurance programme review usually leads to next steps:
+The conduct of an initial insurance programme review from Workers Compensation Services usually takes in the following:

-Once there is a clear understanding of the optimal insurance arrangements it is usually the case that there needs to be a better understanding of the systems, resources and people applied to preventing and managing injuries and insurance within an organisation.
+Once there is a clear understanding of your optimal insurance arrangements, we usually then need to gain be a better understanding of your systems, resources and people applied to preventing and managing injuries and insurance within your organisation.

-The most typical cause of increased premium is almost always the result of increased numbers and costs of claims being incurred.
+That’s because the most typical cause of increased premiums is almost always the result of an increased number of claims and the costs of claims being incurred.

-Workers Compensation Services will assess organisational capability via an assessment which will involve review of policies, procedures and other supporting materials, interviews with key personnel, site tours and a sample file review of injuries/claims to determine if the current approach is in line with best practice or if opportunities for improvement exist.
+Workers Compensation Services will assess your organisational capability via an assessment which will involve a full review of policies, procedures and other supporting materials (like interviews with key personnel, site tours and a sample file review of injuries/claims) in order to determine if your current approach is in line with best practice or if opportunities for further improvement exist.

-One of the other key outcomes of an initial insurance programme review may be that further exploration of alternate insurance models or self-insurance is recommended.
+One of the other key outcomes of our initial insurance programme review may be that a further exploration of alternate insurance models or self-insurance is recommended.

-The Workers Compensation Services team will prepare a detailed feasibility study in relation to the recommended option; not only addressing the financial considerations but the other risks and benefits associated with the option to ensure best fit for the organisation.
+The Workers Compensation Services team will prepare a detailed feasibility study in relation to our recommended option.
+Not only will we address the financial considerations but all other risks and benefits associated with that option to ensure it’s the best fit for your organisation.

-Our team is led by a recognised industry leader and represent some of the most talented and skilled professionals in Australia.
+Our review teams are led by only by recognised industry leaders who represent some of the most talented and skilled professionals in Australia.

-We have consulted for, reviewed, developed and improved conventional Loss Prevention & Recovery/Retro Paid Loss and Self-Insured programmes of numerous public sector, publicly listed and private companies in a multitude of industries.
+We are proud to have consulted for, reviewed, developed and improved the conventional Loss Prevention & Recovery/Retro Paid Loss and Self-Insured programmes of numerous public sector, publicly listed and private companies in a multitude of industries.

 Undertaking an independent review of your insurance arrangements could result in:

-2. Opportunities to consider alternate programme structures – self-insurance, burning cost etc. that would reduce overall costs to the organisation.
+2. Opportunities to consider alternate programme structures: such as self-insurance, burning cost, etc, that would reduce overall costs to the organisation.

-3. Ensuring that your organisation has in place compliant insurance arrangements covering all employees in accordance with the legislation.
+3. Staying Compliant: We ensure that your organisation has in place compliant insurance arrangements covering all employees in accordance with the current legislation.

 Your organisation may need an independent review of its insurance arrangements if:

-1. You are not sure how your insurance arrangements compare to industry benchmarks.
+1. You aren’t sure how your insurance arrangements compare to industry benchmarks.

-2. You are not confident that you have all employees covered, accurately and on an equitable basis.
+2. You aren’t confident that you have all employees covered, accurately and on an equitable basis.

 3. Your insurance programme costs are high and/or increasing.

-4. You have not undertaken a formal review of alternate programme opportunities such as self-insurance or burning cost programmes.
+4. You haven’t undertaken a formal review of alternate programme opportunities such as self-insurance or burning cost programmes.